Jisshu Sengupta: Comeback to Hindi cinema and recent work

 He then went on to feature in the film Manikarnika: The Queen of Jhansi (2019), where he played the role of Gangadhar Rao, the king of Jhansi, alongside Kangana Ranaut.
 The film was a commercial success.

 He next featured in Shakuntala Devi, where he played the role of Paritosh Banerji, Shakuntala Devi's husband, with Vidya Balan playing the titular role.
 The film streamed on Amazon Prime Video in July 2020.

 He was then offered a role in Mahesh Bhatt's Sadak 2, where he played the role of Alia Bhatt's father, released in August 2020 in Disney+ Hotstar.
 Sengupta played ACP Abhay Singh in the horror thriller Durgamati, released in December 2020.

+In 2025, Sengupta made his comeback to Bangladeshi cinema after nearly 23 years with Borbaad, co-starring Shakib Khan; having previously appeared in the 2002 film Moner Majhe Tumi.

 Other works

 Television

 Sengupta is associated with television from the beginning of his career, since he forayed into showbiz with a mythological series based on Chaitanya Mahaprabhu.
 After almost a decade, he made a comeback to television in the fiction category through his own production, titled Aparajito, which aired on Star Jalsha.
 Apart from fiction, he has been anchoring many award shows, namely Filmfare Awards East 2017 and non-fiction shows, namely the three sessions of Sa Re Ga Ma Pa: Gaane Gaane Tomar Mone, the Bengali version of Jhalak Dikhhla Jaa and Egiye Bangla.
 In 2016, he was a judge of Dance Bangla Dance Junior on Zee Bangla.

 As of January 2020, Sengupta was hosting two mega-reality television shows for Star Jalsha, Super Singer and Super Singer Junior.
 In October 2020, Sengupta is hosting a new stand-up comedy series "Hasiwala and Company" in Star Jalsha.